ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 > This task is very technical and might be challenging.
 Be prepared!

-TikTok is notoriously known for its data collection practices, including fingerprinting and sharing with third-party services.
+TikTok is notoriously known for its data collection practices, including fingerprinting and data sharing with third-party services.
 Governments and individual security researchers have raised privacy concerns related to the behaviour of the service. [^15][^16][^17][^18][^19][^20]

 But how much and what kind of data it collects?
-We will take a brief look at that.
+We will take a brief look for that.

 [^1]: [ePrivacy Directive](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32002L0058)